Don’t Look Now But Your AI Copy is Showing

 AI doesn’t know your life, experiences, or history.
 It doesn’t know your story, and your communication will fall flat without it.

 Known for his engaging stories, the retired senior pastor of our thriving, multi-site church was frequently asked how he came up with so many illustrations week after week for his messages.
 His response?
-Just live life.
-Pay attention.
-Life is filled with stories if you start to pay attention.
-Each of us has the ability to do that.
-AI can’t.
+Just live life and pay attention.
+Life is filled with stories.
+We experience them every day, but AI does not.

 I’ve always loved words.

-It’s a creative outlet I’ve enjoyed (and needed) most of my life.
-I love finding the perfect words to help small businesses tell their stories well online with the right website copy.
+It’s a creative outlet I’ve needed most of my life.
+I love finding the perfect words to help small businesses tell their stories well online.

-I know not everyone loves words as much as I do.
-I totally understand why small business owners have fully embraced the AI tools at their disposal so they don’t have to spend so much time writing.
-If this describes you, carry on my friend!
-Keep generating outlines for your blog posts and polish your rough drafts.
+I know not everyone loves words as much as I do and understand why small business owners have fully embraced the AI tools at their disposal so they don’t have to spend so much time writing.
+But proceed with caution.

 Previous